facebook/react-native-website/website/blog/2018-11-01-oss-roadmap.md

 ## 📣 Communication

 React Native is one of the [top open source projects on GitHub](https://octoverse.github.com/projects) by contributor count.
 That makes us really happy, and we'd like to keep it going.
 We'll continue working on initiatives that lead to involved contributors, such as increased transparency and open discussion.
 The documentation is one of the first things someone new to React Native will encounter, yet it has not been a priority.
-We'd like to fix that, starting with bringing back auto-generated API reference docs, and creating additional content focused on creating [quality user experiences](http://facebook.github.io/react-native/docs/improvingux).
+We'd like to fix that, starting with bringing back auto-generated API reference docs, creating additional content focused on creating [quality user experiences](http://facebook.github.io/react-native/docs/improvingux), and improving our [release notes](https://github.com/react-native-community/react-native-releases/issues/47).

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">So happy we could get a bunch of React Native core contributors together for dinner at React Conf 2018! <a href="https://t.co/p5tEWhGAwy">pic.twitter.com/p5tEWhGAwy</a></p>&mdash; Eli White (@Eli_White) <a href="https://twitter.com/Eli_White/status/1056008011120955392?ref_src=twsrc%5Etfw">October 27, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>